linera-io/linera-protocol/CLI.md

 ## `linera close-chain`

-Close (i.e. deactivate) an existing chain
+Close an existing chain.

+A closed chain cannot execute operations or accept messages anymore.
+It can still reject incoming messages, so they bounce back to the sender.

 **Usage:** `linera close-chain --from <CHAIN_ID>`